This website uses cookies

 PROGRAMME HIGHLIGHTS

-Programming will be in English with simultaneous interpretation by Smartidom (PT) into French and Portuguese.
+Programming is in English with simultaneous interpretation by Smartidom (PT) into French and Portuguese.

 • Introductory Session | Kick-off meeting to outline the programme.